 Head Start: The Family and Child Experiences Survey (FACES)

-FACES 2006 and 2009 Cohorts
+FACES 2006 and 2009

-Mathematica conducted five-year studies of the 2006 and 2009 FACES cohorts, each comprising about 3,400 3- and 4-year-old children newly enrolled in 60 Head Start programs around the country.
-Our studies followed each cohort from entrance into the Head Start program through one or two years of program participation, with follow-up in the spring of kindergarten.
+In 2006 and 2009, Mathematica conducted five-year studies, each comprising about 3,400 3- and 4-year-old children newly enrolled in 60 Head Start programs around the country.
+Our studies followed Head Start children and families from entrance into the Head Start program through one or two years of program participation, with follow-up in the spring of kindergarten.
 Researchers gathered comprehensive data through direct child assessments in multiple domains; observations of Head Start classrooms; and interviews with Head Start parents, teachers, and administrators.